IMAGE: The Eden Project in Cornwall – not a low impact residential project, but worth a visit.

 There’s a quick mention of a couple of councils considering introducing such policies.

-And a return to where it all started – in Wales.
+And a return to where it all started – with One Planet Development in Wales.

 Dartmoor